"Okaaay." said Buffy slowly, staring at the place where Caelus had been standing moments earlier, before suddenly he... wasn't. "What just happened?"

 "No. Well, yes.
 Maybe.
 I will be.
 Oh, I don't know!
 This whole thing happened because my boyfriend left me, and I went for a walk."
 Willow answered - well, tried to - knowing full well she was talking nonsense.

 Fortunately, as well as countless other languages and dialects, Daniel was fluent in Nonsense.
 "Willow, for a smart girl, you really can be a bit of an idiot.
-You can't possibly blame yourself because you went for a walk!" then he inwardly cursed himself for being to familiar.
+You can't possibly blame yourself because you went for a walk!" then he inwardly cursed himself for being toofamiliar.

 "Yeah, you're right.
-I'm going to do it anyway, for a bit, anyway." said Willow.
+I'm going to do it anyway, for a bit, anyway." said Willow, who didn't mind.
 She was just that kind of a person - she even irrationally blamed herself for Oz leaving, even though she knew that it wasn't her fault.

 "Well I hope you don't mind, but I'm going to blame Jack."
 Daniel replied.